xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * the reference bands are defined independently of the specific state `m` being evaluated,
 * they are fixed once for a given study or encoding and not tuned afterwards to fit outcomes.

+The observable `Inflammation_noise(m)` is treated as an input that can influence `DeltaS_damage(m)` and `DeltaS_risk_tail(m)` inside a concrete encoding instance `E*`.
+In the base specification for Q075 it does not introduce a separate top level mismatch term, but encodings are allowed to document how chronic inflammation contributes to damage and tail risk bands.

 ### 3.4 Combined aging mismatch and tension tensor

 We define a combined aging mismatch: